 The Marijuana Business Conference and Expo is the place where everybody in the cannabis industry meets everybody else, industry information is shared, friendships are formed, and partnerships are created.
-Listen in to hear how to make the most of your conference experience with George Jage, President of Marijuana Business Media.
+Listen in to hear how to make the most of your conference experience with George Jage, The now former president of Marijuana Business Media.

 CannaInsider listeners get $50 off of All-Access or Sessions + Exhibits passes with coupon code: ThanksCannaInsider50